gabrielmarcano/esp-doorbell/README.md

 <h1 align="center">ESP Doorbell Project</h1>
 <p align="center">
-  A project to control a doorbell system using two ESP8266
+  A project to control a doorbell system using an ESP8266 and an ESP32
 </p>

 <div align="center">